Spread the love

 Kamo River Birdwatching

 The Kamo River is the best spot for morning, evening, or all-day birding.
 It’s a prime location for spotting birds, raptors, and several types of ducks all along the river.
-This river divides Kyoto City from the traditional Gion area and is a popular relaxing place.
+This river divides Kyoto City from the traditional Gion area and is a popular spot for relaxation.
 Birds you can spot here include Black Kites, cormorants, various duck species, wagtails, mynas, kingfishers, grey herons, and the usual flock of large-billed crows, pigeons, and Eurasian Tree Sparrows.

 Imperial Palace Gardens Birdwatching (Kyoto Gyoen National Garden)